 Finding Undiscovered Prospects Via LinkedIn Lead Generation Tools

-When many of our prospects are working from home and with many trade shows cancelled, illus2it’s even more of a challenge to engage potential customers.
+When many of our prospects are working from home and with many trade shows cancelled, it’s even more of a challenge to engage potential customers.
 Where will you find the sales leads you need to keep your pipelines full?
 Increasingly, the answer for many B2B marketers is not just online, but on LinkedIn.

 The challenge for any marketing campaign is to target your limited resources with as much precision and focus as possible.
 LinkedIn is the ideal platform for hyper-focused marketing, since your prospects have taken the time to do all the work for you!

-• They’ve gathered together in special interest groups relevant to your business
+- They’ve gathered together in special interest groups relevant to your business

-• They’ve written profiles about themselves that identify what they’re responsible for buying
+- They’ve written profiles about themselves that identify what they’re responsible for buying

 While your website is hard at work bringing people in to learn more about you, there’s no substitute for proactive outreach to targeted prospects.
 Thinking about doing more email marketing?
 Think as well about adding a LinkedIn strategy, since messages and ads delivered through LinkedIn stand out from email clutter and packed inboxes.
 And now that many decision-makers are spending more time in front of their computers, all the social media platforms are seeing a surge in traffic.